JonasElzinga/la-quiniela/README.md

 ## LaQuiniela of LaLiga

-Team members:
+Team members:<br>
-Carlos Pablo Villalta López - NIU: 1727276
+Carlos Pablo Villalta López - NIU: 1727276<br>
-Jonas Daniel Elzinga - NIU: 1731222
+Jonas Daniel Elzinga - NIU: 1731222<br>
-Moritz Marquardt - NIU: 1734959
+Moritz Marquardt - NIU: 1734959<br>
-Oscar Mauricio Cardona Mejia - NIU: 1687394
+Oscar Mauricio Cardona Mejia - NIU: 1687394<br>
-Raúl Alberto Argüello Cajicá - NIU: 1734898
+Raúl Alberto Argüello Cajicá - NIU: 1734898<br>

-This repo contains the skeleton for you to build your first ML project.
-Use the data in ```laliga.sqlite``` to build a ML model that predicts the outcome of a matchday in LaLiga (Spanish Football League).

-It also contains a PDF with some exercises to practice your Python skills as a Data Scientist.
+In this repository a few things can be found.<br>
+First of all, an analysis of LaLiga can be found in the reports folder under the name "LaLigaDataAnalysis.html", the analysis was done in a jupyter notebook under the same name which is stored in the analysis folder.<br>
+Secondly, a ML model is implemented in the quiniela folder.
+To find out which model we wanted to use we tried a lot of different things, all of which can be found in the analysis folder where it is stored in the legacy folder.
+The final choices that to us seemed the right ones were implemented in one final notebook, also stored in the analysis folder under the name "ModelAnalysis.ipynb".
+This notebook has also been made into a html file which is stored in the reports folder under the same name.<br>

 ### Repository structure